Trish0606/Trish0606/README.md

 ----------
 # 💫 Hi, I'm Tuyet!
 - I'm a B.S.
-Computer Science student at Unviersity of Houston.<br><br>
+Computer Science student at University of Houston.<br><br>
 - I have experience in Python, C, C++.

 -------